dotnet-smartcomponents/smartcomponents/docs/local-embeddings.md

 ### Performance

-As a rough approximation:
+As a rough approximation, based on an Intel i9-11950H CPU:

- * Using `embedder.Embed` for a few sentences may take around 0.5ms-1ms of CPU time (shorter text is quicker).
+ * Using `embedder.Embed` for a 50-character string may take around 0.5ms of CPU time (shorter text is quicker).
    * So, if you're computing embeddings over many thousands of strings (or very long strings), it's worth storing the computed embeddings in your existing database (e.g., each time a user saves changes to the corresponding text) instead of recomputing them all from scratch each time the app restarts.
- * An in-memory, single-threaded similarity search using `embedder.FindClosest` can search through 1,000 candidates in around 0.06ms, or 100,000 candidates in around 6ms (it's linear in the number of candidates, independent of the text length).
+ * An in-memory, single-threaded similarity search using `embedder.FindClosest` with `EmbeddingF32` can search through 1,000 candidates in around 0.06ms, or 100,000 candidates in around 6ms (it's linear in the number of candidates, independent of the text length).
+This goes down to ~2.8ms if you use `EmbeddingI1`.
    * So, if you need to search through tens of millions of candidates, you should consider more advanced similarity search options such as using [Faiss](https://github.com/facebookresearch/faiss) or an external vector database.
+   * From benchmarks, `LocalEmbedder.FindClosest` performance is equivalent to [Faiss using its `Flat` index type](https://github.com/facebookresearch/faiss/wiki/Faiss-indexes).
+You'll only get better speeds from Faiss using its more powerful indexes such as HNSW or IVF, which requires training on your data.

+#### Recommendations for scaling up

 The overall goal for `SmartComponents.LocalEmbeddings` is to make semantic search easy to get started with.
 It may be sufficient for many applications.
-If you outgrow it:
+But if you outgrow it:

  * You can use an external service to compute embeddings, e.g., [OpenAI embeddings](https://platform.openai.com/docs/guides/embeddings) or [Azure OpenAI embeddings](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/embeddings)
  * You can perform similarity search using [Faiss](https://github.com/facebookresearch/faiss) on your server (e.g., in .NET via [FaissSharp](https://gitlab.com/josetruyol/faisssharp), [faissmask](https://github.com/andyalm/faissmask), or [FaissNet](https://github.com/fwaris/FaissNet)).
 This allows you to set up much more powerful indexes that can be trained on your own data.
-However it is a lot more to learn and does not deal with computing the embeddings.
+It's a lot more to learn.
  * Or instead of Faiss, you can use an external vector database such as [pgvector](https://github.com/pgvector/pgvector) or cloud-based vector database services.